Courage to Color Outside the Lines

-Using a weight-inclusive, Health At Every Size (HAES)-informed approach to eating, moving, and relating to your body, I help people break free from limiting rules so the Real You no longer has to scream to be heard.
+Using a weight-inclusive, Health At Every Size® (HAES®)-informed approach, my coaching can help you break free from the limiting, ill-fitting rules of diet and wellness culture so the Real You no longer has to scream to be heard.

 Credentials: Certified Intuitive Eating Counselor.
 ACSM Certified Personal Trainer.
 Certified Online Trainer.
 Host of the Redefining Health & Wellness podcast.
 Juris Doctor.
 Constantly learning, reading, taking courses, and honing my craft.

 Influences: My work has not been created in a vacuum.
 I have grown into myself by absorbing and processing the work of many wise culture makers, including Evelyn Tribole and Elyse Resch, Lindo Bacon, Sonya Renee Taylor, Kelly Diels, Ijeoma Oluo, Christy Harrison, Kristin Neff, Ruth Bader Ginsburg, and several personal therapists over the years.

-I work to own my privilege and provide an inclusive space where all body sizes, races, sexes, gender identities, sexual orientations, ages, and abilities are valued and welcome.
+I work to own my various privileges and provide an inclusive space where all body shapes and sizes, races, gender identities, sexual orientations, ages, and abilities are valued and welcome.
 That doesn’t mean I won’t ever get it wrong (I definitely will), but I promise to do my best to listen to those who have been impacted by my mistakes and learn from them to do better in the future.